antonmyronyuk/aioviberbot/README.md

 Creating a basic Viber bot is simple:

-1. Install the library with pip `pip install viberbot`
+1. Install the library with pip `pip install aioviberbot`
-2. Import `viberbot.api` library to your project
+2. Import `aioviberbot.api` library to your project
 3. Create a Public Account or bot and use the API key from [https://developers.viber.com](https://developers.viber.com)
 4. Configure your bot as described in the documentation below
 5. Start your web server